mcc0001/fast-cppman.nvim/README.md

  end)
  ```
  ## Navigation Inside cppman Buffer
- Once the cppman buffer is open, you can use the following keybindings:
+ Once the fast-cppman buffer is open, you can use the following keybindings:
 - `K` or `<C-]>`: Follow the word under the cursor (open its documentation).
 - `<C-o>`: Go back to the previous page.
 - `<C-i>`: Go forward to the next page.